My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-This Easy, Healthy DIY Dog Treats recipe is made with just 6 ingredients; peanut butter, pumpkin, almond flour, egg, cinnamon, and turmeric!
+This Easy, Healthy DIY Dog Treats recipe uses just six ingredients: peanut butter, pumpkin, almond flour, egg, cinnamon, and turmeric!
 If you choose to make the optional glaze, you’ll also need some coconut oil.
-My dog loves their peanut butter flavor and softer texture; perfect for older dogs who don’t like super crunchy dog treats.
+My dog loves their peanut butter flavor and softer texture; perfect for older dogs who don’t like super-crunchy dog treats.

 homemade dog treats in a glass jar

 While I don’t make our pup homemade dog treats every day of the week, I do try to make him his favorite homemade dog food recipe as often as possible!
-He just loves this simple stovetop recipe and so I thought it was time to add a fun dog biscuit recipe to the menu!
+He just loves this simple stovetop homemade dog food recipe, so I thought it was time to add a fun dog biscuit recipe to the menu!

-These healthy homemade dog treats are made with peanut butter and pumpkin.
-They are quick to make (no cookie cutters required) and can be finished with an optional turmeric glaze if you’re feeling extra fancy.
-They are pretty much like a homemade peanut butter cookie but for your dog (if you’d like one for yourself, this is the peanut butter cookie recipe I recommend for humans, lol!).
+Made with peanut butter and pumpkin, these healthy homemade dog treats are quick to make (no cookie cutters required) and can be finished with an optional turmeric glaze if you’re feeling extra fancy.
+They’re pretty much like a homemade peanut butter cookie but for your dog (if you’d like one for yourself, this is the peanut butter cookie recipe I recommend for humans, lol!).

 homemade peanut butter dog treats stacked in a pile